oban-bg/oban_web/guides/web/installation.md

 ## Using LongPolling

-If you're application is hosted in an environment that doesn't support websockets you can use longpolling as an alternate transport.
+If your application is hosted in an environment that doesn't support websockets you can use longpolling as an alternate transport.
 To start, make sure that your live socket is configured for longpolling:

 ```elixir
 socket "/live", Phoenix.LiveView.Socket,